legal resources necessary to hold negligent facilities accountable.

 The CNA said that an Activity Aide “came in to get help as I was going out and I had her get some towels.”
 The injured resident “was awake and talking.”
 An LPN “came out, and we both put pressure to [the injured resident’s] head and stayed with him.
 I was never asked about what happened or interviewed by anyone about the incident.”

 Is your loved one the victim of abuse, mistreatment or neglect while living at Forest City Rehabilitation and Nursing Center?
 If so, contact the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Winnebago County victims of mistreatment living in long-term facilities including nursing homes in Rockford.
+Our network of attorneys fights aggressively on behalf of Winnebago County victims of mistreatment living in long-term facilities including nursing homes in Rockford.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our seasoned attorneys represent residents who were harmed by caregiver negligence or abuse.
 We have years of experience in successfully resolving recompense claims to ensure our clients receive the compensation they deserve.
 We accept every nursing home neglect case, wrongful death lawsuit, personal injury claim for compensation through a contingency fee arrangement.
 This agreement postpones your need to make a payment for our legal services until after your case is successfully resolved through a negotiated out of court settlement or jury trial award.